 Text copied to clipboard!

-• Master's or Ph.D. degree in Anthropology, Forensic Anthropology, or related field.
+• Master’s or Doctoral degree in Anthropology or related field

-• Ability to handle sensitive and distressing situations professionally.
+• Ability to handle sensitive and graphic material

 Potential interview questions